jessicarush/react-notes/pure_components.md

 So, to prevent this, in the Child component, I can simply extend wrap my component in `React.memo`.

+> Note: Don't mistake React's memo API with React's useMemo Hook.
+While React memo is used to wrap React components to prevent re-renderings, useMemo is used to memoize values

 ```javascript
 import React from 'react';